 ...very helpful when it comes to learning from history to better understand the present.
-As you may know, one of my great interests is to read articles from the early days of industrial engineering its transformation into progressive management.
-This time period, circa 1890-1935, interests me … [Read more...] about A Little Bit of Knowledge Can Be…
+One of my great interests is to read books and papers from the early days of industrial engineering its transformation into progressive management.
+This time period, circa 1890-1935, interests me because … [Read more...] about A Little Bit of Knowledge Can Be…

 Around this time twenty years ago, I was on an airplane traveling to from Connecticut to Los Angeles on a day-trip (a day trip!) to meet with an important supplier to my company, Pratt & Whitney.
 I had just bought the book Lean Thinking a few days earlier (at an actual bookstore), and I read … [Read more...] about 20th Anniversary of Lean Thinking